A new creative literature programme from Pop Up Projects

 - Free Pop Up Magazine for every pupil and home, every year, with 80 pages of new content by the authors and illustrators of books in the programme

-- Opportunities for every pupil to create work and be featured in an annual illustration exhibition at BCU
+- Opportunities for every pupil to create work and be featured in an annual illustration exhibition

 - BA illustration student mentoring experiences for pupils to develop their illustration skills

 Primary, secondary and special schools and PRUs in or near Birmingham with two or more of the following characteristics: